 Previous Teaching Partners Program Participants

-If you’re wondering who has participated in the Teaching Partners Program before, you can view our comprehensive list of participants from 2004-present day.
-Note that there are two tabs – one contains junior partners and senior partners.
+If you’re wondering who has participated in the Teaching Partners Program, you can look at our comprehensive list of participants (PDF) from 2004-present day.

 Applications for the AY23-24 will be available at the beginning of the fall semester.